icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/OOP.md

 * Return within a constructor works like break in loops

 ##### :bulb: THIS keyword : [constructor invocation](https://docs.oracle.com/javase/tutorial/java/javaOO/thiskey.html)
-From within a constructor, you can also call another constructor in the same class, using the **this** keyword.
+From within a constructor, you can also call **another constructor in the same class**, using the **this** keyword.
 The compiler determines which one to call, based on the parameters.

 :heavy_check_mark: Good practice : To do initialisation in certain constructors and then call them from the default constructor, so that you don't have to write repetitive codes.